Restart expedites quantum walk hitting times

-To improve the hitting time, we use the restart strategy called sharp restart \cite{Luby1993,restart}.
-Every $r$ detection attempts we restart the search process.
-Using the simple example in Fig. \ref{fig1}A, if we choose $r$ to be slightly larger than the time it takes $P_{{\rm det}} (n)$ to saturate without restart, we observe two effects presented in Fig. \ref{fig1}B. First, the quantum detection is now guaranteed: with probability one we detect the walker in the long time limit.
-The quantum walker performs much better than the classical one (classical-1), in the sense of a much larger quantum $P_{{\rm det}} (n)$ compared with the classical case.
-If $r$ is chosen as the optimal for the classical walk to make a fair comparison (the optimal $r\sim \delta^2$ \cite{Igor2018}), the quantum restart process still performs better than the classical one (classical-2).
-This is obviously due to the ballistic propagation of the quantum wave packet.
+To improve the hitting time, we use the sharp-restart strategy \cite{Luby1993,restart}, leaving other cases to SM, see also further discussion at the end of the letter.
+Every $r$ detection attempts we restart the search process, as Fig. \ref{fig0} depicts.
+With this approach we find both simple and novel results, we start with the former.
+Using the simple example in Fig. \ref{fig1}A, if we choose $r$ to be slightly larger than the time it takes the quantum $P_{{\rm det}} (n)$ to saturate without restart, we observe two effects presented in Fig. \ref{fig1}B. First, the quantum detection is now guaranteed: with probability one we detect the walker in the long time limit {(the same for the classical cases)}.
+Second, the quantum walker performs much better than the classical one (classical-1), in the sense of a much larger quantum $P_{{\rm det}} (n)$ compared with the classical case.
+If $r$ is chosen as the optimal for the classical walk to make a fair comparison, the quantum restart process still performs better than the classical one (classical-2).
+This is obviously due to the quantum ballistic propagation.